-Doug Hall is recognized as one of the leading management-side lawyers representing airlines and airline service providers under the Railway Labor Act.
-For more than 25 years, he has represented clients in every aspect of labor management relations under the RLA, from responding to union organizing drives to collective bargaining to arbitration of grievances.
-He also represents clients in sophisticated litigation involving such issues as threatened strikes, AIR21 whistleblower claims, and the RLA's jurisdictional scope.
+Doug Hall has represented clients in every aspect of labor management relations for more than 30 years, from responding to union organizing drives to collective bargaining to arbitration of grievances.
+He is recognized as one of the leading management-side lawyers representing airlines and airline service providers under the Railway Labor Act (RLA).
+He also represents clients in sophisticated litigation involving such issues as threatened strikes, Uniformed Services Employment and Reemployment Rights Act (USERRA), AIR21 whistleblower claims, and the RLA's jurisdictional scope.

 The following represents experience acquired prior to joining Jones Day.